SPARS: African American women

 The SPARs, like the WAVES, would not open its enlistment door to African American women until October 1944; both reserve branches were under the supervision of the Secretary of the Navy, Frank Knox, who was vehemently opposed to the acceptance of African American women into the naval services.
 After Knox died in April 1944, he was replaced by James Forrestal.
 The new secretary proposed that African American women be accepted, but under some apparent discriminatory conditions.
 President Roosevelt decided to delay any decision on the matter until after the 1944 United States presidential election, which would be held on November 7.
 Meanwhile, Thomas E. Dewey, Republican candidate for president, during a speech in Chicago criticized the administration for discriminating against African American women.
 On October 19, 1944, Roosevelt instructed the Secretary of the Navy to accept African American women into naval services.

 During the same month, the Secretary of the Navy ordered the WAVEs and SPARs to begin accepting black women recruits into their ranks.
 In February 1945, four months later, five African American women entered the SPARs: Olivia Hooker, Winifred Byrd, Julia Mosley, Yvonne Cumberbatch, and Aileen Cooke.
 They received their basic training at the Manhattan Beach, Brooklyn, New York Training Center.
-Hooker (a survivor of the 1921 Tulsa race riot) was the first to enlist and became the first African American SPAR.
+Hooker (a survivor of the 1921 Tulsa race massacre) was the first to enlist and became the first African American SPAR.
 After boot camp, the former elementary school teacher received training as a yeoman and then spent the remainder of her service time at a USCG separation center in Boston, Massachusetts.
 While there, Hooker served as a Yeoman Second Class (Y2C) and was awarded the Good Conduct Medal.
 Hooker was discharged from the Women's Reserve (SPARs) in June 1946.

 In 2015, the U.S. Coast Guard honored 100-year-old Hooker (now a retired university professor) by naming two facilities after her: a dining hall at the Staten Island, New York, station and a training facility at its headquarters in Washington, D.C.
 Hooker died in 2018 at 103 years of age.